Jobzi-Artificial-Intelligence/ziconnect-app-angular/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Interactive Map

+After running development server, accessing the address http://localhost:4200/interactive-map, it will be possible to view the results of the predictive model of connectivity in schools on an interactive map.

+In this project, we used the open source [Leaflet](https://leafletjs.com/) library along with [Open Street Map](https://www.openstreetmap.org/) to draw the boundaries of geographic locations and generate the separate administrative level views.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--configuration production` flag for a production build.
 Visit https://angular.io/cli/build to see all available build options.